Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream containing data to be delivered to the `$destination` URI.

+      If `$content` is provided as an IData document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
+If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the XML emitter, a flat file schema reference will use the Flat File emitter.
+If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
+If neither `$schema`, nor `$content.type` are specified, `$content` is serialized as XML by default.

+      Emitter implementions are as follows:
+      * [CSV]: `Tundra/tundra.csv:emit`
+      * Flat File: `WmFlatFile/pub.flatFile:convertToString`
+      * [JSON]: `Tundra/tundra.json:emit`
+      * Pipe separated values: `Tundra/tundra.csv:emit`
+      * [TSV]: `Tundra/tundra.csv:emit`
+      * [XML]: `WmPublic/pub.xml:documentToXMLString`
+      * [YAML]: `Tundra/tundra.yaml:emit`

+    * $content.type is the MIME media type that describes the format of the given content:
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

+    * `$schema` is the fully-qualified name of the parsing schema to use to serialize `$content` (when provided as an IData document) to [XML] or Flat File content, and can have the following values:
+      * [CSV]: do not specify.
+      * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
+      * [JSON]: do not specify.
+      * Pipe separated values: do not specify.
+      * [TSV]: do not specify.
+      * [YAML]: do not specify.
+      * [XML]: specify the fully-qualified name of the document reference that defines the [XML] format.

+      Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

+    * `$encoding` is an optional character set to use when `$content` is provided as a string or IData document used to encode the text data upon delivery.
+Defaults to the Java virtual machine [default charset].

     * `$destination` is a URI identifying the location where the given `$content` should be delivered.
 Supports the following delivery protocols / URI schemes: